 Most items at Marlborough District Libraries are free to borrow.

-However there are charges on some adult fiction books, DVDs and MP3s.
+However there are charges on some adult fiction books and DVDs.
 Items that cost money to borrow are clearly labelled.
 If you are not sure please ask the staff.

 You can pay your library charges at your library (Blenheim or Picton) by cash or Eftpos.